NeuroBridge/Annotation-Project/Notes/inception_management_notes.md

 Before we got the system working, we had to create a new annotation layer.
 This followed the instructions from the Google group:

+The settings are in the file `layer.json` in this folder.

+### Feature

+We also had to create a feature, called 'identifier' that had the following settings:

++ Name: identifier
++ Type: KB: Concept/Instance/Property
++ Options: Enabled, Visible, Show in Tooltip, Remember
++ Allowed Values: \<Any Concept/Instance\>
++ Knowledge Base: \<Any Knowledge Base\>
++ No settings for "scope" or "keybindings"

 ## CAS Doctor